First time here?

 Services at Messiah are full of joyful energy as we worship God!
 We use the Episcopal Book of Common Prayer liturgy and a mix of traditional hymns and contemporary music.
 Children of all ages are in attendance and we have a "quiet room" at the back of the church if you and your child need a break during the service.
 We also offer a nursery during the program year.
 Feel free to dress casually or to dress up.

-The 8:30 a.m. service is conducted in English and currently requires masks and social distancing.
-The 11 a.m. service is mask optional and social distancing is not required.
-At the 11 a.m. service, on alternating Sundays the Gospel is read Sga KaRen and sometimes other readings and prayers of the people are read Sga Karen.
-Participation is encouraged in both English and Sga Karen languages.
+The 8:30 a.m. service is conducted in English.
+At the 11 a.m. service the Gospel is read Sga KaRen and in English.
+Participation is encouraged in both English and Sga Karen with the bulletin liturgy provided in both languages.
 We sing as a congregation at both services.

-Join us for coffee and conversation between services, beginning at approximately 9:45 a.m.
+Join us for coffee and conversation between services, beginning at approximately 9:45 a.m., with all ages Christian Formation classes beginning at 10 a.m.

 children